Anju-chavan/M2-EmbSys/Microwave_ovenREADME.md

 ## **For simulation:**

-    Proteus and simulate the whole needed circuits.
+    simulate the whole needed circuits.

 ## **High level requiremens**